 The Consortium provided capacity building focusing on the development, interpretation and application of climate information in the pilot countries, primarily through the national consultants.
 This occurred through workshops, partnering between national and international consultants, development of training modules and manuals, and through some example case studies.
 The case studies chosen were determined during the inception phase.

 Establishing sustainable local practitioner groups (networks) in association with implementation agencies was a key approach to capacity building.
 Sustainability of capacity building efforts was encouraged by enabling the local practitioner networks to learn via doing where appropriate.
 This helped build local ownership of assessment methodologies and TA outputs.

-A regional workshop organized by ADB and the Thai Meteorological Department was held on 2-4 May 2017 in Bangkok, Thailand; over 60 participants from Cambodia, Myanmar, Philippines, Thailand, and Viet Nam government departments and research organizations participated and learned, including through case studies, how to access and use climate information for climate resilient development in the region.
+The last regional workshop organized by ADB and the Thai Meteorological Department was held on 2-4 May 2017 in Bangkok, Thailand; over 60 participants from Cambodia, Myanmar, Philippines, Thailand, and Viet Nam government departments and research organizations participated and learned, including through case studies, how to access and use climate information for climate resilient development in the region.

 |Summary of Environmental and Social Aspects|

 |During Project Design|